cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

       - The PWM output is made toggled.

-    - If event_2 is high
+    - Else, if event_2 is high

       - The PWM output is made low.